studam/Python_APIs/README.md

 Ensure your repository has regular commits and a thorough README.md file.

-Lastly, remember -- this is a challenging activity.
-Push yourself!
-If you complete this task, then you can safely say that you've gained a strong mastery of the core foundations of data analytics and it will only go better from here.
-Good luck!

-Rubric
-Unit 6 Rubric - Python API Homework - What's the Weather Like?

 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.